fronx/fronx.github.io/_posts/2013-12-24-physical-dimensions-and-types-2.md

 What this output means is that the basic mechanisms are in place.
 Values can have physical units, modelled with types.
 (Yay!)
 Issue 1 ("higher powers", see [part 0][0]) is solved.
 Issue 2 ("units that are combinations of units") has been taken care of.
 And issue 3 ("multiplication and division") has been solved for the multiplication case, and it should be relatively easy to implement division analogously.

-There are still a few rough edges that need to be smoothed out:
+There are still a few rough edges that could be smoothed out:

 - It would be nice if there was a common way to print physical quantities.
 - The interface for creating values could be simpler, with less explicit typing everywhere.
 - `Quantity` has a lot of type variables that are all sort of related.
-It may make sense to give the whole collection of them its own identity and replace them with one type variable.
+It may make sense to give the whole collection of them its own identity and replace them with only one type variable.

-If I don't lose interest in writing these kinds of articles, I'm going to look at some of those things in future posts.
-If you feel like it, let me know how you liked it so far by [tweeting at me][4].
+<i>Let me know how you liked this series of posts so far by [tweeting at me][4].</I>

 [0]: /2013-12-24--physical-dimensions-and-types-0/
 [1]: /2013-12-24--physical-dimensions-and-types-1/